DenisseRamirez/temperancetarea1/README.md

 Requests for software updates must done by filling the request template provided [here]().

+Update requests should be sent to: saenz_jorge_33@hotmail.com.

 Reports on software bugs must done by filling the report template provided [here]().

-Either complete template with the related attachments should be sent to: saenz_jorge_33@hotmail.com.
+Create an Issue, provide a meaningful title, and attach the report along with any other related attachment.
 ## Software release
 https://github.com/DenisseRamirez/temperancetarea1/releases